-- (b) The principal is not entitled to change options once the option has been actioned. - (c) Disregarded sick leave is not able to converted to a payment under any of the provisions of medical retirement
+- (b) The principal is not entitled to change options once the option has been actioned. - (c) Disregarded sick leave is not able to be converted to a payment under any of the provisions of medical retirement

-Note: For the sake of completeness please note that all payments are subject to normal tax provisions.
+Note: All payments are subject to normal tax provisions.

-- 1.8 Vacant Position Appointment - (a) From the date of the Secretary for Education gives notification of concurrence to medical retirement, regardless of the option chosen by the principal under 1.7, the employer shall be entitled to make a permanent appointment to the position as if that position were vacant.
-This position shall be advertised in the Education Gazette as an actual vacancy position. - (b) The New Zealand Teachers Council must be notified by the Board that the principal has been medically retired.
+1.8 Vacant Position Appointment

+- (a) From the date the Secretary gives notification of concurrence to medical retirement, regardless of the option chosen by the principal under clause 1.7, the employer shall be entitled to make a permanent appointment to the position as if that position were vacant.
+This position shall be advertised in the Education Gazette as an actual vacancy position. - (b) The Education Councill must be notified by the Board that the principal has been medically retired.